sircharlo/meeting-media-manager/PROGRESS.md

 # TODOS

+- [ ] Shuffle Music: Download and play videos for shuffle music in sign language
 - [ ] Test: Check if build artifacts work correctly on MacOS
 - [ ] Test: test for 3 displays
 - [X] Cong sync: Allow navigation of cong sync folder through the treeview